Victims and witnesses in the Lori Vallow Daybell trial

 Lori Vallow

-Ms Vallow, 49, has been everything from a beauty pageant queen to a TV game show contestant to a hairdresser – and now an accused killer.
+Vallow, 49, has been everything from a beauty pageant queen to a TV game show contestant to a hairdresser - and now, a convicted killer.

 Born in 1973 in California, the 49-year-old has been married five times and had three children – Colby Ryan, 27, Tylee and JJ.
 Mr Ryan is now the only one of her children still alive.